gunrock/docsify/docs/hive_phase2/hive_sgm_phase2.md

 A tolerance value can be specified by setting a value in `APP_OPTIONS`

-Please review the provided script and see "Running the Applications" chapter for details on running with additional datasets.
+Please review the provided script and see [Running the Applications](#running-the-applications) for information on running with additional datasets.

 #### Single-GPU (for baseline)